NVIDIA/cloud-native-docs/gpu-operator/getting-started.rst

 #.
 Nodes must not be pre-configured with NVIDIA components (driver, container runtime, device plugin).
 #.
 Nodes must be configured with Docker CE/EE, ``cri-o``, or ``containerd``.
 For docker, follow the official install
    `instructions <https://docs.docker.com/engine/install/>`_.
 #.
-If the HWE kernel (e.g. kernel 5.x) is used with Ubuntu 18.04 LTS, then the ``nouveau`` driver for NVIDIA GPUs must be blacklisted
+If the HWE kernel (e.g. kernel 5.x) is used with Ubuntu 18.04 LTS or Ubuntu 20.04 LTS, then the ``nouveau`` driver for NVIDIA GPUs must be blacklisted
    before starting the GPU Operator.
 Follow the steps in the CUDA installation `guide <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile-nouveau-ubuntu>`_ to disable the nouveau driver and update ``initramfs``.
 #.
 Node Feature Discovery (NFD) is required on each node.
 By default, NFD master and worker are automatically deployed.